IRS Forms

 • If you give more than the annual exclusion to someone, report the full gift on Schedule A, then subtract the exclusion on the same schedule.
 The excess becomes a taxable gift that reduces your lifetime exemption, 13,990,000 in 2025.
 You usually still owe zero gift tax now unless you have already used your entire lifetime amount.

 • If you and your spouse elect gift‑splitting, each spouse reports one‑half of the split gifts.
-You both file separate Forms 709 and make identical elections on Schedule B. This election does not apply to spousal gifts themselves.
+You both file separate Forms 709 and make identical elections on Part III of Form 709.
+This election does not apply to spousal gifts themselves.

 A quick example

 You give your niece 30,000 in 2025.
 On Schedule A, you list 30,000 and subtract the annual exclusion of 19,000.
 The remaining 11,000 is a taxable gift that uses 11,000 of your lifetime exemption.
-Your current gift tax is still 0, and you have simply consumed a small slice of your 13,990,000.
+Your current gift tax is still 0, your niece owes no gift tax or income tax on the gift itself either (the donor – not the donee – is responsible for any gift tax), and you have simply consumed a small slice of your 13,990,000.
 If you and your spouse split the gift, each spouse reports 15,000, then subtracts 19,000, which leaves 0 taxable gift for each, and you avoid using lifetime exemption entirely.
+Both spouses must still file their own Form 709 to document the split‑gift consent, even though each deemed half falls below the annual exclusion.

 Future‑interest gifts and trusts